FaceTime Like A Pro (eBook)

 Open chrome browser and select extensions on Mac

-3. Check which extension you want to remove, and click the Remove button next to Details.
+3. Select the extension you want to remove, then click the Remove button next to Details.

 Remove the extensions that you don't want